osvobo/iCAT/README.md

 7. Tight the 'FEP tube adapter' screw to fix it to the axial motor.
 Clean the grease from the surface of the FEP tube using a soft, lint-free tissue.
 Rotate the tube as needed to ensure thorough cleaning.
 Fill the 'chamber' with water.
 Launch iCAT and set up the desired 'chamber' temperature using the [GUI](#processing). <br>

-*NOTE: Depending on the surrounding temperature and the specific model of the Peltier element used, the setup temperature might fluctuate slightly.
-This can result in inconsistent imaging during long time-lapse experiments due to the expansion and contraction of the 'chamber'.
-To mitigate this, it is possible to fine-tune following parameters in the* [```main.pde```](https://github.com/osvobo/iCAT/tree/main/main.pde) *Processing sketch:*<br>
+*NOTE: Frequent on-and-off cycling of the Peltier element can cause expansion and contraction of the 'chamber', leading to inconsistent imaging during long time-lapse experiments.
+To address this, we developed an algorithm that gradually reaches the set-point temperature and then applies a constant power to the Peltier element to maintain it.
+Once the target temperature is reached, this power level remains stable throughout the experiment, preventing thermal fluctuations that could otherwise cause 'chamber' expansion or shrinkage.
+The algorithm performs reliably with default parameters when used in conjunction with the specified Peltier element and under standard ambient conditions (20–25 °C).
+If needed, these parameters can be fine-tuned in the* [```main.pde```](https://github.com/osvobo/iCAT/tree/main/main.pde) *Processing sketch is possible:*<br>
 ```
 float multiplier = 1 + ((targetT - 28)/(1/0.20));
 int hp0 = Math.round(6 * multiplier);